 The Benefits of Tuna for Cats

 In moderation, tuna can be a healthy treat for most cats.
 In fact, many commercial cat foods contain tuna as an ingredient.
 Tuna is high in protein and low in carbohydrates.
-Tuna also provides the omega-3 essential fatty acids EPA and DHA, which can contribute to overall skin and coat health, and may also help improve inflammatory conditions like allergies, arthritis, inflammatory bowel disease and skin disease.
+Tuna also provides the omega-3 essential fatty acids EPA and DHA, which can contribute to overall skin and coat health and may also help improve inflammatory conditions like allergies, heart disease, certain cancers, and kidney disease.

 Potential Health Concerns